 * - any number or letter or combination of UP TO FOUR numbers and letters of an assigned ICD-10-CM diagnosis code

 Pharmacy providers may direct questions to the Provider Help Desk concerning overrides for this edit.
-(Refer to Appendix D for contact information).
+(Refer to Section 37.5.4 for contact information).

-NOTE: The Point of Sale (POS) User Guide can be accessed by the below link or by visiting
+NOTE: The POS User Guide can be accessed by the below link or by visiting

-Appendix A for detailed billing instructions and override procedures.
+Section 37.5.1 for detailed billing instructions and override procedures.

 www.lamedicaid.com/Provweb1/Pharmacy/LAPOS_User_Manual_static.pdf